CongGroup/SecDev2018-tutorial/tutorial/README.md

 <center> <img src="assets/faucet.png" width=500> </center>

   4. Now you can start to play the game machine!
 Input your wager amount and run the slotmachine.
-After four rounds, you will get one token as a reward.
+Every two rounds, you will get one token as a reward.

 <center> <img src="assets/slotmachine.png" width=500> </center>

-  5. Consume 2 tokens, you can get into a **Double** state, where after four rounds, your reward will double.
+  5. Consume 2 tokens, you can get your **Guaranted Winning Round** , when every round you can get three identical symbols.

 <center> <img src="assets/double.png" width=500> </center>

   6. (This part is only shown in the latter version.)
 Switch to the wallet, you can transfer your token between the consortium chain and the public chain.
-After inputting the amount of token to transfer, click the `exchange` button, you will send a transaction signed by your account to our server which transfers the transaction to a chain.
+After inputting the amount of token to transfer, click a button, you will send a transaction signed by your account to our server which transfers the transaction to a chain.
 After a few seconds, you can see your token transferred to the other chain.

 <center> <img src="assets/wallet.png" width=400> </center>